 – If you kill or destroy a monster or vehicle with a gauntlet don’t forget you can throw it on a 4+ causing mortal wounds to a unit near by.

 – Death grip.
 It’s cheap, amazing and fun.
 Even without the strength roll off D3 mortal wounds, you are doing D3 mortal wounds straight off the bat (assuming you hit, which you should on 2s).
 That could be critical to polishing off that Smash Captain or Daemon Prince that you failed to kill.

 – Valliant last stand.
-Hear me out here….yes it’s 2CP, you will be in the lowest bracket for damage and your Knight will still die…but you can fight again.
+Tend to catch people out and can be used to shoot or fight.
+You will be in the lowest bracket for damage and your Knight will still die…but you can fight again.
 Assuming your Gallant was polished off by a charge you are actually still at WS3.
 So potentially throwing back another 18 fairly accurate stomp attacks.
 Brutal.
 Nobody I have used this against ever expects it and it’s swung a game in my favour a couple of times.
 Situational but worth remembering.